mahe-clearhaus/dev-env/vscode-agents/migrate-workflows.agent.md

 ## Flow

-When I ask you to Migrate a workflow (e.g. "cutter"), you should
+When I ask you to Migrate a workflow, you should

 1. find it inside [this issue description](https://github.com/clearhaus/issues-nonpci/issues/1295)
 2. create a sub issue for this task under 1295 unless one already exists.
-Model the sub issue after https://github.com/clearhaus/issues-nonpci/issues/1672
+Model the sub issue after https://github.com/clearhaus/issues-nonpci/issues/1817
-3. Create a draft PR.
+3. Assign yourself to the issue
-- If the repo does not have a database, model the PR on https://github.com/clearhaus/commentr/pull/278
+4. Create a draft PR based on the example
-- If the repo has a database, model the PR on https://github.com/clearhaus/bank-statement-spooler/pull/61 Use PR description: "This PR was made by an AI agent"
+Use PR description: "This PR was made by an AI agent." and then add a link in the description to the issue
-4. Leave a comment on the pull request with the following text:
+5. Leave a comment on the pull request with the following text:
 ```
 Checklist
 - [ ] Runs locally out of the box (usually `docker compose up -d && docker compose exec <service> bash` -> `./build/start.sh`)